Dangry98/PolyQuilt-for-Blender-4.0/README.md

+Note - This is outdated, for Blender 4.2 and higher its aviable on the Blender Extension Platform: https://extensions.blender.org/add-ons/polyquilt-fork

-[Click here](https://github.com/Dangry98/PolyQuilt-for-Blender-4.0/releases/download/v.1.5.2/PolyQuilt.zip) to download the latest version.
+[Click here](https://github.com/Dangry98/PolyQuilt-for-Blender-4.0/releases/download/v.1.5.2/PolyQuilt.zip) to download versions for Blender 4.1 and down.

 # PolyQuilt(ポリキルト)